-Yet despite my good intentions, trouble, and risk, this young oak came down with sun scald, in which the removal of the canopy over the tree left it unprepared for extra light.
-Strangely, the orientation to the solar arc would not have suggested this reaction, but the good news is that this one is not dead although full recovery took 6-7 years.
-How long it takes depends principally upon weather.
+Despite my good intentions, trouble, and risk, this young oak came down with sun scald, in which the removal of the canopy over the tree left it unprepared for extra light.
+Now this was strange in that the solar arc would not have suggested this reaction, but the good news is that this one is not dead although full recovery took 6-7 years.
+How long it takes depends principally upon rainfall.